adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.com/assets/img/embedded_motion_control.png" />
 </figure>

 Programmed a ROS-based holonomic robot platform to complete a maze using only 2D LiDAR data.
 Used the pledge algorithm to solve simulated and physical mazes with 90 degree turns and open spaces.
-The 3-member team participated in two challenges during the course, and ranked second, thus winning a crate of (well-deserved) beer! !links!
+The 3-member team participated in two challenges during the course, and ranked second, thus winning a crate of (well-deserved) beer! [[1]](http://cstwiki.wtb.tue.nl/index.php?title=Embedded_Motion_Control_2016)

 ## Autonomous Navigation of a Lunar Robot
 #### 2013/2014 | MIT Manipal